-We take responsibility for the health and well-being of all the children in our care and are prepared to work in co-operation with any external agencies should the need arise.
+The Gower School is a happy community where teachers and children respect, help and care for each other.
+We are committed to maintaining our key policies within our friendly, family atmosphere.
+We take responsibility for the health and well-being of all children and are prepared to work in co-operation with any external agencies should the need arise.

 Children with mild learning difficulties, or English as a second language, will be supported by extra help within the classroom from the teacher or assistant, and may have additional sessions with a Learning Support teacher if necessary.

 Our children are tolerant and understanding, and are encouraged to think creatively through philosophical discussion.
 As well as being encouraged to discuss issues, children are taught to be respectful of other views and perspectives.
 We ensure that young people are equipped with the skills they will need for life.
 We aim to produce confident, curious and independent thinkers who are unafraid of challenging and exploring ideas.
 We hope that children will continue to strive towards greater success and fulfilment in their adult lives.